-Treatment of pain is widely variable with high financial and human cost.
-Moving to a collaborative or team-based approach to managing complex pain has been shown to result in better patient outcomes.{1,2} However, most approaches to pain management including chronic opioid therapy involved siloed health care providers.
-There is also a lack of consensus around which elements of a systems-based model are critical and which resources are appropriate.
+Treatment of chronic pain is also widely variable with high financial and human cost.
+The Washington State Agency Medical Directors Group Guideline on Prescribing Opioids for Pain and the Centers for Disease Control and Prevention recommend against opioids for chronic pain as a first-line or routine therapy.^{7,8} Moving to a collaborative or team-based approach to managing complex pain, based in models of care designed to manage chronic illness and depression, has been shown to result in improved patient outcomes.^{9,10} Additionally, due to the complexity of pain, multidisciplinary care, or using more than one approach, has been recommended.11 However, most approaches to pain management including chronic opioid therapy involved siloed health care providers.
+There is also a lack of consensus around which elements of a systems-based model are critical and which resources are necessary to support the model.